captnswing/webscreenshots/README.md

 ![image](https://bitbucket.org/captnswing/webscreenshots/raw/default/webscreenshots.png)

-The `Vagrantfile` included in this project will - together with Berkshelf - takes care of downloading all the required cookbooks and provide them to the VM before chef-solo is run there.
+The `Vagrantfile` included in this project will - together with Berkshelf - download all the required cookbooks and provide them to the VM before chef-solo is run there.

-And yes: there [is a chef cookbook](https://github.com/captnswing/chef-webscreenshots) for this project.
+And yes: I wrote a [chef cookbook](https://github.com/captnswing/chef-webscreenshots) for this project.

 ### Ok, so how do I install the prerequisites for this project then?